 - Wheelchairs as defined by DOJ regulations are always allowed, whether powered or manual.

 - Other powered mobility devices are allowed if they are:

 - Less than 36 inches wide

-- Travel less than 15 mph under their own power on a level surface
+- Restricted to traveling less than 15 mph under their own power on a level surface

-- E-bikes, which are pedal devices with an electric-assist motor, must meet certain conditions:
+- Electronic (e-bikes), which are pedal devices with an electric-assist motor that must meet certain conditions:

 - Power rating less than 750 watts

 Motorized devices are not permitted on the Montour Trail, except for official maintenance, e-bikes,and police and emergency vehicles.

 Since most of the Trail’s surface is hard-packed crushed limestone — which is not always perfectly smooth — the best location for wheelchair use is the Peters Township paved section called Arrowhead Trail.
 The Trail here is asphalt surface from Route 19 near Valley Brook Road on the west end through Peterswood Park and past the Montour Trail/Bethel Park junction to Brush Run Road.
 There are a number of handicapped-parking access areas on that 4-mile section:

 Valley Brook Road & US Route 19 Mile 30.4 40° 17.518′ N, 80° 6.402′ W